What do governors do?

 Subcommittees meet at least once per term but also visit the school to see how work is progressing, check the building is sound and to be part of the school community.

 Click here for information on Governor Meeting Attendance.

 Every year the governors have an Appeal to parents to supplement the money which is generously given by the churches of Christ Church and St John’s.
 We ask every parent to contribute at least £50 per child but we understand not everyone can manage this and some may be willing to offer more.
 Please give what you can.
 A monthly direct debit may be the easiest way to help your school.
-We do have to keep a surplus in the fund as we never know when urgent unforeseen work may be necessary, the new Juniors is an obvious example of this.
+We do have to keep a surplus in the fund as we never know when urgent unforeseen work may be necessary.